teenbress/Database-Systems-and-Data-Pipeline/README.md

 # Machine-Learning
-Some projects related to machine learning
+Some materials and courses I learned related to machine learning.
+## MIT.6.001_Python